lebpac/lebpac.github.io/fundraising.md

 ## What your donation supports

-This year, your donation will fund much needed programs and resources, including:
+This year, your donation will fund much-needed programs and resources, including:

 <div class="boxed-list">
   <div class="boxed-list-item">